 Furnace Making Banging Noise

-Your ductwork can also produce banging sounds when your furnace switches on, since the metal is expanding and contracting.
+Your ductwork can also make banging sounds when your furnace turns on, since the metal is expanding and contracting.

 Furnace Making Humming or Buzzing Noise

 If your furnace is buzzing or humming, it’s a symptom there’s an electrical problem.
 This is most frequently seen with a dying blower fan motor, which will produce an irritating buzzing noise when your furnace switches on.
 It might also mean there’s an issue with the capacitor or transformer.
 All three of these troubles need help from a professional heating and cooling company like Central Air LLC.

 If your furnace is making knocking sounds, it’s usually a symptom that an internal component is breaking down.
 This might be anything from a bearing to a belt or the gas valve.
 It may also be a sign that your burners need to be cleaned.

 These troubles are often uncovered during annual maintenance provided by a certified HVAC technician.
 So, while we’re at your home performing repairs, don’t forget to ask us about booking your maintenance appointment for the upcoming year.